mar-alk/SHAP/README.md

 # Apply SHAP for feature importance analysis using CatBoost model
 shap_values = shap.TreeExplainer(cat_model).shap_values(x_df)
+# TreeExplainer is used along with Tree based models (RF and GBT).
+# Alternative Explainer options are avaiable for other models (e.g. KernelExplainer (can work with any ML model) and DeepExplainer (for Deep learning models)).

 # Plot summary of SHAP feature importance
 plt.figure(figsize=(10,10))